kglw-dot-net/phase1/setlists/_posts/2022-10-11-red-rocks-amphitheatre-morrison-co.md

 15. Iron Lung

-15. Robot Stop
+16. Robot Stop

-15. Gamma Knife
+17. Gamma Knife

-15. People-Vultures
+18. People-Vultures

-15. Mr. Beat
+19. Mr. Beat
-    (followed by 'Iron Lung' reprise)
+    (w/ Iron Lung tease outro)

-Note: Second night of three 3-hour marathon shows.
-Soundcheck included Tezeta, Altered Beast I, and The Dripping Tap.
 Pre-show song selection included Calypso of House by Key Tronics Ensemble, I Saw the Light by Todd Rundgren, Under Mi Sleng Teng by Wayne Smith, Milestones by Miles Davis, Tell Me What It Is by Graham Central Station, and Ramble Tamble by CCR.